mtoscano84/sports-store-agent-ai/README.md

-# Finn: GenAI Sports Shopping Agent
+# Sports Shopping AI Agent

 Note: This project is for demonstration only and is not an officially supported Google product.